What is a newswire and how does it work?

 PR newswires are kinda polarizing.
 Some swear by them, some insist they're a relic of the past, and others are somewhere in between.
 But something everyone seems to agree on is that newswires should only ever be part of an overall strategy and never the star of the distribution show.

 And if you're thinking to yourself, "that's all well and good, but how can I ever possibly find a way to house my own content?
 Sounds impossible!"
 Well, that's kind of Prezly's whole thing.
-We help our users create dazzling press rooms and websites where they can showcase their news, send campaigns, and track SEO and analytics all from one easy-to-use tool.
+We help our users create dazzling online press rooms and websites where they can showcase their news, send campaigns, and track SEO and PR analytics all from one easy-to-use tool.

 Want to try it for free? ⬇️